-The FIRE movement means Financial Independence, Early Retirement.
-The goal of the FIRE movement is to allow younger individuals to retire early with financial freedom by cutting expenses, saving money, and investing wisely.
-This movement has been around since the early 2010s.
-It has been embraced by many people today who want to harness all in the benefits early top retirement has to offer and find financial independence before retirement age.
-Lately, millennials have embraced this concept, looking to improve their quality of life and avoid having to work late in life.
+This movement of retirement planning has been around since the early 2010s.
+It has been embraced by many people today who want to harness all in the benefits early top retirement has to offer.
+They want to find personal financial independence before retirement age.
+Lately, millennials have embraced this concept.
+They are looking to improve their quality of life and avoid having to work late in life.
 They want a retirement savings.
 They have retirement goals.
 They want to to reach financial independence.
 They can accept the FIRE lifestyle.

-The country has an average retirement age of 60-65 years of age; however, that number is too high for their desires for many.
+The country has an traditional retirement age of 60-65 years of age.
+However, many people want to find ways to retire early.
 They want to retire early with some stability or a cushion.
-Although many factors are making that extremely trying or complex.
+Many factors are making that extremely trying or complex.
 The FIRE retire early strategy has been successful.
 Those who have included it in their financial goals encourage others to follow suit to make the process of work/life balance achievements more attainable and less taxing mentally and physically.

 How Does the FIRE Movement Work?

-Many people want to know how to financial independence retire early or join the FIRE movement.
+Many people want to know how to retire early or join the FIRE movement.
 They want to know how to make the best financial decisions.
 The FIRE movement retire early concept is pretty simple.
 You save a large portion of your money and invest strategically and avoid waste.
 However, that is easier said than done because the financial independence retire early concept is complex.
 The process is daunting and takes careful calculations and strategic planning to work.
+It takes aggressive saving.
 Those who find themselves ready to retire early are usually in their mid to late thirties or even forties.

 To achieve their ideal savings need to know their FIRE number.
 The FIRE number refers to the amount of money a person needs to have saved in order to achieve financial independence and retire early.
-The FIRE adherents put up to 70% of their yearly income into savings and only withdraw around 3 to 4% yearly to cover their living expenses.
+The FIRE adherents put up to 70% of their yearly income into savings and retirement accounts.
+They can only withdraw around 3 to 4% yearly to cover their living expenses.
 It goes without saying this lifestyle requires diligence and sacrifice.
-Keep in mind this lifestyle isn’t for everyone and can be stressful at times for those who want to enjoy extras in life.
+Keep in mind this lifestyle isn’t for everyone.
+It can be stressful at times for those who want to enjoy extras in life.
 It can be hard if you have student loans.
 The philosophy behind this movement is that they plan to sacrifice now to enjoy their later years.

 It is worth noting; however, the success or failure of the FIRE movement may be dependent upon the stock market and or the interest rates incurred by the investor.
 Any volatility or fluctuations in the savings and investments may negatively impact individuals planning to retire early, making them fall short of their goals.